top of page

 We're doing this so:

-People in the Burnett region have better access to locally-based support services during and after drought.
+People in the region have better access to locally-based support services during and after drought.

 We will do this by:

-• building on or developing pilot programs that increase the ability of and capacity for people to access and use local support services.
+Finding, funding, advocating for or building programs that increase the ability and capacity of local services.

-• developing strategies and programs to attract and maintain the local workforce, because without the workers, you don't have anyone to run the programs.
+Developing strategies and programs to attract and maintain the local workforce.

-• ways that both farm and town businesses can both hang on to their existing workers, and find more.
+Strategies that both farm and town businesses can implement to hang on to their existing workers, and find more.

 3

-Work with the local community and the First Nations people to uncover historical and traditional skills and knowledge to effectively prepare for and endure drought, then build this into lessons that others can use.
+Work with the local community and the First Nations people to uncover historical and traditional skills and knowledge, then build this into lessons that others can use.

 We're doing this so:

-• the region benefits from a blending of beneficial land management practices, where local wisdom and indigenous knowledge is being used to prepare for and manage the impact of drought.
+The region benefits from a mix of beneficial land management practices, where local wisdom and indigenous knowledge is being used to prepare for and manage the impact of drought.

 We will do this by:

-• pilot training programs that bring traditional and first nations learnings together in the region.
+Training programs that bring traditional and first nations learnings together.

 4